|Tuition fee type||Cost (per annum)|

 Expert tuition and support.

-Your tutors are experts in such topical fields as climate change, sea-levels and flood assessment, river evolution and catchment management, soil science, glaciology, ocean environments and the application of geographical information systems (GIS) to environmental systems.
+Your tutors are experts in such topical fields as climate change, sea-levels and flood assessment, river evolution and catchment management, soil science, glaciology, ocean environments and the application of geographical information systems (GIS) and remote sensing techniques to environmental systems.
 There is also expertise in sustainable development and globalisation.

 Their research findings are published in high-ranking academic journals and feed directly into the curriculum, so you can be confident that the subject matter is right at the cutting edge of geographical research and applied to real-world issues.
 The team members are also renowned for their friendliness and student-centred approach.

 Assessment varies depending on the modules you choose, usually a combination of exams and coursework.

 We acknowledge that all students perform differently depending on the way they are assessed.
 This is why we use a range of assessment methods and a combination of exams (40%) and coursework (60%) for each module, though some practical modules are assessed by coursework only.